abkrim/gitlab-ci-laravel/README.md

 ## Differences from Original Project

-This fork maintains active development only for PHP 8.3 and replaces Yarn with pnpm (Node 22 via corepack).
+This fork focuses on modern PHP versions and replaces Yarn with pnpm (Node 22 via corepack).
+Currently, PHP 8.3 is actively maintained, with plans to add more versions as needed.
 The original project included multiple PHP versions (7.3, 7.4, 8.0, 8.3) and used Yarn as the Node.js package manager.

 ## Usage